Interim Guidance for Skilled Nursing Facilities During COVID-19

 Terms defined for the purposes of this guidance are as follows:

-"Cross-over visitation" refers to visits to a SNF from an individual residing in a personal care home, continuing care retirement community, or assisted living facility that are not defined as compassionate care visitation by CMS.
+- "Cross-over visitation" refers to visits to a SNF from an individual residing in a personal care home, continuing care retirement community, or assisted living facility located on the same campus or in the same building that are not defined as compassionate care visitation by CMS.

 Acronyms used in this guidance are defined as follows: